Frequently Asked Questions

 Occasionally, people make a comment along the lines of “anyone can be offended by anything.”
 That may be true, and it’s one of the reasons that “harassment” as defined by Berklee’s equity policy goes beyond something being offensive.
 Part of that is asking not just what one person thinks, but also whether or not a theoretical “reasonable” person would have the same opinion.

 Finally, sometimes an incident is harassment, but it doesn’t occur on the basis of a protected characteristic, which means that it doesn’t violate the equity policy.
 When we receive reports like that, they can still be addressed, but it's done through means other than the equity policy.
-We typically refer those to either the Human Resources Department or student conduct, depending upon the affiliation of the accused person.
+We typically refer those to either the Human Resources Department or Community Standards and Conflict Resolution depending upon the affiliation of the accused person.

 To make an equity report, visit our Equity and Title IX page to learn more or contact: